 Science Baby Toys

-Kids one and up will love removing, sorting and stacking the eleven gears in this set and watching them spin, light up, and play music.
-Little ones will learn about cause and effect as they rearrange the gears and problem solve to decide which gears need to go where in order to make them turn!
+Toddlers one and up will love removing, sorting and stacking the eleven gears in this building set and watching them spin, light up, and play music.
+Little ones will learn about cause and effect as they rearrange the gears to decide which gears need to go where in order to make them turn!
 I feel like it’s what you think of when you hear “STEM toys for babies”.
 Find it here.

 If there’s a cuter way for your baby to learn about different animals, I don’t know what it is.
 The soft, dangling feet crinkle and squeak, inviting curious little ones to grasp, grab and squeeze this simple and fun story.
 Find it here.

-Poppin’ Pals are a classic toy that you probably had when you were a kid, and they’ve stood the test of time for good reason.
+Pop-Up Pals are a classic toy that you probably had when you were a kid, and they’ve stood the test of time for good reason.
 Babies love learning about cause and effect as they turn, twist and push the colored buttons to reveal a different critter hiding inside each corresponding colored “lid”.
-This was one of my 14-month old’s favorites!
+This was one of my baby’s favorites.
 Find it here.

-It’s no secret that kids love animals, and they will definitely get a kick out of exploring the 20 different wild and domesticated creatures in this set.
-Practice different animal sounds and pair a great animal story with these magnets and instill a love of zoology in your kiddo!
+It’s no secret that kids love animals, and they will definitely get a kick out of exploring the 20 different wild and domesticated critters in this set.
+Practice different animal sounds and pair a great animal story with these magnets and instill a love of zoology in your kiddo.
 Find them here.

 These pipes are a definite favorite in our bathtub.
-My 3 and 1-year-old both love creating their own little science lab and discovering what happens when they pour water through the different-colored tubes and over time have come to realize that the tubes can be stacked and attached in different ways to make something new happen every time they pour the water through.
+My 3 and 1-year-old both love creating their own little science lab and discovering what happens when they pour water through the different-colored pipes.
+Over time they have come to realize that the tubes can be stacked and attached in different ways to make something new happen every time they pour the water through.
 It’s fun to see the innovation involved in creating new combinations.
 Find them here.

-The tub is the perfect place for a lesson about the water cycle, and this cute little cloud (which can be easily opened to clean) is the perfect toy to teach the concept.
+The tub is the perfect place for a lesson about the water cycle, and this cute little cloud (which can be easily opened to clean) is just the toy to teach the concept.
 The Rain Cloud uses simple physics to suck up and dispense water, similar to a pipette.
-Your kid will be a scientist before bath time is over!
+Your kid will be a scientist before bath time is over.
 Find it here.

 This is basically the “Whack-a-Mole” game, but for babies.
 Curious kiddos will love exploring cause and effect as they push on one ball and another pops out.
 Each textured ball can spin and is filled with rattling beads.
 Find it on the Fat Brain site and on Amazon.